Volunteering and Community Partnerships

 Volunteering offers Luckyday Scholars the opportunity to “pay it forward.”
 Frank R. Day had the vision to create the Luckyday Program.
 Take this opportunity to give back to the community and The University of Mississippi.
 Follow Day’s example, and participate in our community partnerships.

-It is important to remember that graduate programs and future employers are not just looking for a list of organizations and dates.
-They want to see a complete picture of you and real examples of your commitment, dedication and interests.
+Graduate programs and future employers are not just looking for a list of organizations and dates.
+They want to see a complete picture of you and real examples of commitment, dedication and interests.

 Reasons to Volunteer